dmitrybilyk/interview/src/main/java/com/conduct/interview/_5_solid/solid.md

+SOLID Principles

+S - Single Responsibility Principle (SRP)
-S ingle responsibility - every class should have just single reason to be changed.
-It's easier to change, test and read such a class.
-High cohesion should be achieved when module has all related actions grouped in one place, not spread through the module.
-Note: Loose coupling correlates with high cohesion as tightly couple classes lead to the need to make changes in many places when you make changes in one.
+Every class should have just one reason to be changed.
+It’s easier to change, test, and read such classes.
+High cohesion is achieved when all related actions are grouped in one place.
+Loose coupling correlates with high cohesion, as tightly coupled classes lead to changes in many places when you change one thing.

-- Class `Book` and Class `PrintSomething` (from the book) should be separate.
+Example: Class Book and PrintSomething (which handles printing) should be separate.
+This also allows PrintSomething to be reused.

-We can re-use `PrintSomething` btw
+O - Open/Closed Principle (OCP)

-O pen/Closed principle - open for extension and Closed for modification
+Classes should be open for extension but closed for modification.
-- Instead of modifying existing class we may extend it and change whatever we need.
-Adding of new features should be done by adding new code, not by editing existing.
+Adding new features should be done by adding new code, not editing existing code.

-L iskov Substitution principle - We should be able to use the derived class anywhere we can use it's parent.

-I nterface Segregation - Should have more interfaces with less responsibility rather than to have single with everything to avoid empty implementations.

-D ependency inversion principle - Classes should depend on abstractions, not on particular implementations.
-In DIP polymorphism takes part and also DI (which helps to implement IoC).
-With the abstractions it's easier to test, extend, deploy
+Example: Instead of modifying PrintSomething, extend it with FancyPrinter for additional formatting.

+L - Liskov Substitution Principle (LSP)
+Derived classes should be able to replace their parent classes without altering the correctness of the program.

+Example: If FancyPrinter extends PrintSomething, you should be able to use FancyPrinter wherever PrintSomething is expected without breaking functionality.
+I - Interface Segregation Principle (ISP)
+Create smaller, focused interfaces with fewer responsibilities rather than a single broad interface.
+This avoids forcing classes to implement methods they don’t need.

+Example: Split a broad interface into smaller, specific interfaces to prevent empty implementations in unrelated classes.
+D - Dependency Inversion Principle (DIP)
+Depend on abstractions, not on concrete implementations.
+Polymorphism and Dependency Injection (DI) help achieve Inversion of Control (IoC).
+With abstractions, testing, extending, and deployment become easier.

+Example: Book should depend on an interface Printer instead of directly depending on ConsolePrinter.